Teva Pharmaceutical Industries Limited (TEVA) Stock Analysis

 What does Teva Pharmaceutical Industries Limited do?

-Teva develops, manufactures, and distributes generic medicines in multiple dosage forms, as well as specialty branded pharmaceutical products for conditions including multiple sclerosis, migraine, and tardive dyskinesia.
-The company also produces active pharmaceutical ingredients and offers contract manufacturing services to other pharmaceutical companies.
+Teva develops, manufactures, and distributes generic medicines in multiple dosage forms, as well as specialty branded pharmaceuticals in areas like multiple sclerosis, migraine prevention, and oncology.
+The company also provides active pharmaceutical ingredients and contract manufacturing services globally.

 Is TEVA a good stock to research?